 Primarily concerned with bias in labor, institutional power, and invisibility, his work takes the form of installations, high-modernist art, and highly rendered drawings.
 Ryder has exhibited internationally and attended one dozen artist-in-residence programs.

 The Will to DIY

-A series of essays (a monograph) on the practice of “do it yourself” as a sociological rebelliousness, still contained within capitalism, yet harnessing a spirit that deviates from the standard universal, through the machinic craftsman, through the emotive self, and on to political agency in a type of cyclic discourse.
+A series of short essays (a monograph) on the practice of “do it yourself” as a sociological rebelliousness still contained within capitalism.
+It harnesses a spirit that deviates from the normalized universal in a cyclic process beginning with the machinic craftsman, moving through the passionate self, and embodying political agency through craft and skill informing disposition.